 Most small businesses want to stay in touch with their customers via email in these uncertain times, but unfortunately, some fake news and dubious opportunity marketing messages are making their way into people’s inboxes.
 Because of this, email providers (Gmail, Yahoo, Outlook, etc.) are becoming increasingly vigilant in scanning emails with subject lines and content referring to COVID-19 or the coronavirus.

 Keap certainly does not want to be associated with censorship on COVID-19 and we are certainly not discouraging you from acknowledging this topic in your communications to your customers.
-We are suggesting that you reference this virus in more subtle ways and be cautious to not over use terms such as COVID-19 or the coronavirus that will result in more of your emails ending up in the junk folder.
+We are suggesting that you reference this virus in more subtle ways and be cautious to not over use terms such as COVID-19 or the coronavirus that will result in more of your emails ending up in the junk folder or worse, getting deleted.